 Finding a job and earning money are essential life skills for teens.
 Unfortunately, roadblocks such as age limits, transportation, and tedious interview processes previously kept many teens out of the market.
 Yet the rise of online jobs has now removed many of those barriers.
 Wondering how to earn extra cash as a teenager?
 Here are 18 ways to get started.

-How Can a Teenager Earn Money Online?
+How Can a Teenager Earn Money Online

-Applicants could be keen to make money fast or simply find a summer job.
+Many teens want to make money fast or simply find a summer job.